upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/README.md

 *What were your results?
 Namely, what was the final solution/design to your problem?*

+Our final solution addressed the problem that commercial dance-arcade machines are expensive, bulky, and not accessible for casual use.
+We designed and built a portable, low-cost dance pad that replicates the core gameplay experience and integrates seamlessly with a computer.

+Once the pad is connected to a PC, pressing a start button initializes the game.
+During gameplay, blocks are displayed on the screen, where each block can appear as a hint (shown in yellow) or detected as a correct step (shown in green) when the user steps on the corresponding pad region.
+At the same time, an onboard LCD keeps a real-time score, incrementing by one point for every correct step.

+The dance pad itself uses  four LED strips arranged to represent nine grid cells .
+Visual feedback is provided directly on the pad:

+* Hints are illuminated using  intermittent white light ,
+* Successful steps trigger  solid red light .

+To enhance immersion, background music (BGM) plays through the computer once the game begins.
+Additionally, each successful step activates a buzzer on the dance pad that produces a corresponding tone in sync with the music.

+Overall, our final design provides an engaging, responsive, and affordable alternative to arcade dance-machine systems, while maintaining portability and interactive feedback through LEDs, audio cues, and real-time scoring.

 #### 3.1 Software Requirements Specification (SRS) Results

 *Based on your quantified system performance, comment on how you achieved or fell short of your expected requirements.*